 This scenario is feasible for networks with any number of remote sites.
-A leased line generally provides a better reliability than a wireless cellular connection and its capacity is not limited by the GSM technology available at the center location.
+A leased line generally provides a better reliability than a wireless cellular connection and its capacity is not limited by the Cellular network technology available at the center location.
 The leased line connects the SCADA center directly to the operator’s CORE WAN.
 Sometimes it can be substituted by an Internet connection between the SCADA center and the operator’s center.

 The solution is the same as in Section 1.1, “Central M!DGE/MG102i – without VPN tunnels”.
 The only difference is that we do not have M!DGE/MG102i in the center.